Background pattern

 Metabolism and nutrition disorders

-Very rare: Hypoglycaemia.
+Very rare: Hypoglycemia.

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for the Pharmacovigilance of Medicines for Human Use: https://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, consult your doctor or pharmacist, even if they are side effects not listed in this package leaflet.
+You can also report them directly through the Spanish Medication Surveillance System for Human Use: https://www.notificaram.es.
+By reporting side effects, you can contribute to providing more information on the safety of this medication.

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date stated on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Do not use this medication if you observe visible signs of deterioration.
+Do not use this medication if you notice visible signs of deterioration.

 The other components (excipients) are:

-- Core: lactose, microcrystalline cellulose, sodium croscarmellose, cornstarch, polyvinylpyrrolidone, gelatin and magnesium stearate.
+• Core: lactose, microcrystalline cellulose, sodium croscarmellose, corn starch, polyvinylpyrrolidone, gelatin, and magnesium stearate.

 FARMALIDER S.A.